Renewed judgment as a matter of law

 In the United States courts, renewed judgment as a matter of law is a party's second chance at a judgment as a matter of law (JMOL) motion.
 Renewed JMOL is decided after a jury has returned its verdict, and is a motion to have that verdict altered.
 In US federal courts this procedure has replaced judgment notwithstanding the verdict (JNOV) through Rule 50 of the Federal Rules of Civil Procedure.

-The same standards as JMOL apply.
-The difference is that renewed JMOL can only be raised if JMOL had been raised before the jury began deliberations.
+Renewed JMOL can only be raised before a jury begins deliberations.
 Seventh Amendment due process concerns demand this formality, as decided by the United States Supreme Court in Baltimore & Carolina Line, Inc. v.
 Redman, 295 U.S. 654 (1935).